MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapteroffload/ns-netadapteroffload-_net_adapter_offload_tx_checksum_capabilities.md

 ### -field Layer4Flags

 Flags specifying the layer 4 protocol variations that the NIC can successfully perform Tx checksum on.
+This member is optional.

 The flags should be a combination of: